And I will put enmity

-As a result, this passage prophesies the coming purpose of the Messiah: that he would come to lay down his own life to put the enmity of the curse to death.
+As a result, this passage prophesies the coming purpose of the Messiah.
+He would come to lay down His own life to put the enmity of the curse to death.

-While most expectations of the Messiah emphasized his victorious ministry and the establishment of the kingdom of God, the very first gospel proclamation declares that the Messiah was coming to suffer and die.
+While most expectations of the Messiah emphasized His victorious ministry and the establishment of the kingdom of God, the very first gospel proclamation declares that the Messiah was coming to suffer and die.
 Yes, Christ would rise from the dead.
 This important truth was likewise prophesied in the Scriptures.
-However, to rise and enter into his glory, the Messiah first needed to suffer and die.
+However, to rise and enter into His glory, the Messiah first needed to suffer.
+To die.

 There is a reason that Jesus started here with the confused disciples on the road to Emmaus on the day of His resurrection.
 Jesus said, "Was it not necessary for the Christ to suffer these things and to enter into His glory?"
 (Luke 24:26).